dentarg/auth0-blog/_posts/2016-10-30-documentdb-with-aspnetcore.markdown

 Furthermore, each of the operations we described earlier will require and additional Partition Key value as part of the [RequestOptions](https://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.aspx) class.

 Partitions let us take advantage of parallel queries on multiple collections for the best throughput by using .Net’s [Task Parallel Library](https://msdn.microsoft.com/library/dd460717.aspx).

+>For a more detailed look at implementing Partition querying, take a look at the [official sample GitHub repository](https://github.com/Azure/azure-documentdb-dotnet/tree/master/samples/code-samples/Partitioning).

 ## Conclusion
 Azure DocumentDB is a fast and flexible cloud storage service that will work on mostly any use case scenario and can work along with Auth0 in a very streamlined fashion.